eyakubovich/teleport/docs/5.0/preview/database-access.md

 First, head over to the Teleport [downloads page](https://goteleport.com/teleport/download/) and download the latest version of Teleport.

-!!! note
-    Teleport Database Access is available starting from `6.0.0-alpha.1` release.
+Teleport Database Access is available starting from `6.0.0-alpha.1` pre-release.

+!!! warning
+    Note, pre-releases are not suitable for production usage!

 Follow the installation [instructions](../installation.md).